serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/EditorOptionAttribute.md

 # EditorOptionAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Sets an editor option for target property editor.
+Sets an editor option for the target property editor.
 Avoid using this where possible as option keys and values are not checked.

 ```csharp
 [AttributeUsage(AttributeTargets.Property | AttributeTargets.Field, AllowMultiple = true)]